No doubt, you’re familiar with avatars.

-A Gravatar Hovercard allows your profile to be made visible to others and makes it easier for people to find your blog or access your identity on services like Twitter, Facebook, or Linkedin.
+Gravatar Hovercards allow your profile to be made visible to others and makes it easier for people to find your blog or access your identity on services like Facebook, Twitter, or Linkedin.

-Gravatar Hovercards are normally a feature of WordPress.com (the hosted version of WordPress).
-You can add a Gravatar Hovercard to a self-hosted WordPress installation, however, by installing the powerful (and free) Jetpack plugin …
+Gravatar Hovercards are typically a feature of WordPress.com (the hosted version of WordPress).
+You can add a Gravatar Hovercard to a self-hosted site, however, by installing a versatile, feature-rich (and free) WordPress plugin called Jetpack …

-After installing Jetpack on your site and activating the Gravatar Hovercards feature, a Gravatar Hovercards entry will show up in your Discussion Settings > Avatars management panel.
-This lets you enable the display of people’s profiles when someone hovers over a Gravatar image …
+After Jetpack is installed on your site and the Gravatar Hovercards feature is activated, a Gravatar Hovercards entry will appear on your Discussion Settings > Avatars management panel.
+This lets you display visitor profiles when someone hovers over a Gravatar with their mouse …

 (WordPress Discussion Settings – Gravatar Hovercards)

-If you activate this feature, then if a visitor hovers their mouse over your Gravatar …
+If this feature has been activated, then if visitors hover over your Gravatar …

 (Hover your mouse over a Gravatar to display a Gravatar Hovercard)

-Your Gravatar Hovercard will appear, giving people an opportunity to visit your profile and learn more about you …
+Your Gravatar Hovercard will pop up, giving people an opportunity to visit your profile and learn more about you …

 Add A Custom Gravatar To WordPress